magento/devdocs/guides/v2.2/rest/modules/sales/refunds.md

 ## Other services for issuing refunds

-While Magento recommends you use the `Refund` services to issue refunds, the Magento API also provides the following `CreditmemoManagement` services you can use to issue a credit:
+While Magento recommends you use the `Refund` services, the Magento API also provides the following `CreditmemoManagement` services you can use to issue a credit:

 * `salesCreditmemoManagement`
 * `salesCreditmemoRepository`